 For the purpose of presentation on the statement of cash flows, cash and cash equivalents includes cash on hand, deposits held at call with financial institutions, other short-term, highly liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value, and bank overdrafts.
-Bank overdrafts are shown within borrowings in current liabilities on the balance sheet.
+Bank overdrafts are shown within borrowings in current liabilities on the consolidated statement of financial position.